Igor Stimac announces 28 probables for FIFA World Cup Qualifiers in November | www.lokmattimes.com

 Igor Stimac announces 28 probables for FIFA World Cup Qualifiers in November

-New Delhi, Nov 3 The Indian senior men's team head coach, Igor Stimac, on Friday, announced a ...
+New Delhi [India], November 3 : The Indian senior men's team head coach Igor Stimac, on Friday, announced a ...

-New Delhi, Nov 3 The Indian senior men's team head coach, Igor Stimac, on Friday, announced a list of 28 probables for the first two matches of Round 2 of the FIFA World Cup 2026 and AFC Asian Cup Saudi Arabia 2027 Preliminary Joint Qualification.
+New Delhi [India], November 3 : The Indian senior men's team head coach Igor Stimac, on Friday, announced a list of 28 probables for the first two matches of Round 2 of the FIFA World Cup 2026 and AFC Asian Cup Saudi Arabia 2027 Preliminary Joint Qualification.

-The Indian Men's team are set to face Kuwait in their opening Group A fixture at the Jaber Al-Ahmad International Stadium in Kuwait City on Thursday, before returning home to take on Qatar at the Kalinga Stadium in Bhubaneswar on Tuesday.
+The Blue Tigers are set to face Kuwait in their opening Group A fixture at the Jaber Al-Ahmad International Stadium in Kuwait City on Thursday, November 16 at 22:00 IST, before returning home to take on Qatar at the Kalinga Stadium in Bhubaneswar on Tuesday, November 21 at 19:00 IST.

 India will travel to Dubai, United Arab Emirates, on November 8 for a preparatory camp before the qualifiers.